0xfaded/pislam/README.md

 ---

-The below image was produced by computing the ORB features in four keyframes, and paths of the best matches within a 20 pixel radius are traced through subsequent frames.
+The below image was produced by computing the ORB features in four keyframes, and then tracing the paths of best matches within a 20 pixel radius.
 Images used are the same sequence that generated the performance graphs.

 ![Demo](doc/demo.gif?raw=true "New College Sample3 - Private Sign")

-Note that foreground points are lost as scale changes are not compensated for.
+Note that foreground points are lost because the demo does not compensate for scale changes.

 Tests
 ---